Instant Pot bone broth is a snap to make!

 (Don’t have an Instant Pot?
 No worries.
-Get the tutorial for making the best bone broth on the stove top or in a slow
+Get my tutorial for making the best bone broth on the stove top or in a slow cooker.)

-	cooker here.)

-	It cooks with the speed of a stove top pressure cooker but like a slow cooker, produces meats and stews that are

-	tender…plus a ton more.
+It cooks with the speed of a stove top pressure cooker but like a slow cooker, produces meats and stews that are tender…plus a ton more.

 I’m the first to admit: I was really skeptical about the Instant Pot and resisted getting one for a really long time.